 Fake challenges can bait the opponent into hitting the ball away or panicking into missing a shot entirely.
 Remember, his goal is to knock the ball outside of your reach and he has a time limit to accomplish that.

 Any time you feel like a challenge is risky, try a fake instead.
 If the opponent is carrying the ball with perfect flicking potential, try a fake.
 Trust me, these make a dribbler’s life a living hell.
 A fake challenge will tip the scales in your favor for an upcoming 50/50.

 Meanwhile, diving in to challenge a player who can flick is an impossible guessing game.
 He can do quite a bit with that ball.
-Instead, applying pressure will force the opponent to make a mistake such as rolling the ball ahead of them or popping the ball too high for a dribble.
+Instead, applying pressure forces the opponent to make a mistake such as rolling the ball ahead of them or popping the ball too high for a ground dribble.

 This could be your perfect moment to spin a full 180 and charge for that ball.
 Just remember what I mentioned earlier: If a player is rolling the ball ahead, he is likely attempting to bait you forward with a delayed 50/50.
 A flip cancel can help you power through him with sheer momentum.

 Sweet.
 So now we’ve come full circle.
 Hopefully, you’ve picked up a bit of insight to understanding a player’s options and intent when approaching a 50/50.
 If you did, that means you’ll be able to read their intent and adapt accordingly.